-We face competition from a number of competitors, including Marvell and Phison, our flash memory customers and smaller merchant suppliers in China.
+We face competition from a number of competitors, including Marvell, our flash memory customers and smaller merchant suppliers in Taiwan.
 We expect to face competition in the future from our current and potential competitors.
-In addition, some of our flash memory customers could developed products and technologies that replace their need for our products or otherwise reduce their demand for our products.
+In addition, some of our flash memory customers have developed products and technologies that could replace their need for our products or otherwise reduce their demand for our products.

 Some of our current and potential competitors have longer operating histories, greater name recognition, access to larger customer bases and significantly greater financial, sales and marketing, manufacturing, distribution, technical and other resources than we have.
 As a result, they may be able to respond more quickly to changing customer demands or to devote greater resources to the development, promotion and sales of their products than we can.
 Our current and potential competitors may develop and introduce new products that will be priced lower, provide superior performance or achieve greater market acceptance than our products.
-For our SSD solutions, if we are unable to procure sufficient supplies of NAND flash components and at terms that enable our products to be competitive in terms of price or develop technologically competitive products, our customers may seek to purchase SSD solutions from other suppliers.
+For our SSD solutions, if we are unable to procure sufficient supplies of flash memory or develop competitive products, our customers may seek to purchase SSD solutions from other suppliers.